 ‘Journey Home’ is a visual diary of a series of ritualistic journeys made over a five month period between London Waterloo station and Ryde Pier Head on the Isle of Wight, commissioned for the ‘Cross Currents’ exhibition at Quay Arts, Isle of Wight.
 Drawing upon Waterman’s experience of living in both urban and rural environments, the tension between these two cross cultures is explored and represented by the transitional time and space of her monthly journey home to visit her family.

 Whilst the destinations and paths of each journey are similar, each one is a unique, individual experience.
 Although a sense of routine is omnipresent - with recurring images linking all the journeys together - different exterior elements are constantly changing; the weather, the people around her, her mood, the things she notices out of the carriage window, the book she is reading and the clothes she is wearing.
 As time passes and the seasons change, the passing scenery beyond the window seems to disappear as autumn approaches.
 When this occurs the images begin to focus more upon the interior of the train carriage itself, her fellow passengers, the ghostly reflections in the window and the fleeting illuminated station platforms.

-John M. Flaxman Library, The School of Art Institute of Chicago; King St. Stephen Museum, Székesfehérvar, Hungary; Manchester Metropolitan University; National Art Library, V&A, London; Penrose Library, University of Denver; Tate Library, London; University of Glasgow; University of Northampton; University of Plymouth; Yale Center for British Art, New York; Various private collections.
+John M. Flaxman Library, The School of Art Institute of Chicago; Goldsmiths College, University of London; King St. Stephen Museum, Székesfehérvar, Hungary; Manchester Metropolitan University; National Art Library, V&A, London; Penrose Library, University of Denver; Tate Library, London; University of Glasgow; University of Northampton; University of Plymouth; Yale Center for British Art, New York; Various private collections.